 However, things took a step forward in Sep 2020, when Saudi Arabia started allowing all flights between Israel and the UAE to overfly Saudi airspace.
 There are still some restrictions on this though: if it is an Israeli-made aircraft, or the crew or registration is Israeli then Saudi authorities will review it on a case by case basis.
 A permit agent did advise that they have obtained some Saudi Arabia overflight permits for these type of operations, but various news reports through 2021 suggest it is not always successful.

-The main benefit, for now, seems to be for flights between Europe and the Middle East which should be able to overfly both Israeli and Saudi airspace, regardless of destination.
+Flights between Europe and the Middle East – should be able to overfly both Israeli and Saudi airspace, regardless of destination.

-Most flights between Israel and the UAE/Bahrain should also be able to overfly Saudi Arabia, making use of a significant track saving.
+Flights between Israel and the UAE/Bahrain – should also be able to overfly Saudi Arabia, making use of a significant track saving.